Mickey Marcus: Israeli military career

 In 1947, David Ben-Gurion asked Marcus to recruit a U.S. officer to serve as military advisor to the nascent Israeli army, the Haganah.
-He could not recruit anyone suitable, so Marcus volunteered himself.
-In 1948, the National Military Establishment informally acquiesced to Marcus' undertaking, provided he disguised his name and rank to avoid problems with the British authorities in Mandatory Palestine.
+However, all 24 officers whom Shlomo Shamir and he tried to recruit rejected the offer.
+So, Marcus volunteered himself.

 Under the nom de guerre "Michael Stone", he arrived in Palestine in January 1948.
 Arab armies surrounded the soon-to-be declared State of Israel.

-He designed a command and control structure for the Haganah, adapting his U.S. Army experience to its special needs.
+He designed a command-and-control structure for the Haganah, adapting his U.S. Army experience to its special needs.
 He identified Israel's weakest points in the Negev south, and the Jerusalem area.

 Marcus was appointed Aluf ("general") and given command of the Jerusalem front on May 28, 1948.
 As no ranks had been granted to the Israeli high command at that time, he became the first general in the fledgling nation's army (see Israel Defense Forces).
-(Aluf was then equivalent to brigadier general but since 1967, Aluf has been equivalent to major general.)
+(Aluf was then equivalent to brigadier general, but since 1967, Aluf has been equivalent to major general.)

 He participated in planning Operations Bin Nun Bet and Yoram against the Latrun fort, held by the Arab Legion, which blocked the road from Tel Aviv to Jerusalem, which was under siege.
 Both attacks failed, but Marcus then built the "Burma Road to Jerusalem" – a makeshift winding road through difficult hill terrain, nicknamed after the World War II supply route to China.
 His "Burma Road" was opened to vehicles on June 10, breaking the siege of Jerusalem, a day before a United Nations ceasefire took effect.